JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/01-What-Are-Free-SomeTypeClass-Types.md

 -- since `Mempty` is our placeholder instance, we can use it -- to fill the a2's spot

-instance s :: Semigroup (FreeMonoid a) where append Mempty Mempty = Mempty append a Mempty = a append Mempty a = a
+instance Semigroup (FreeMonoid a) where append Mempty Mempty = Mempty append a Mempty = a append Mempty a = a